 Bonds for higher rate taxpayers

-The taxation of dividend income means that Investment Bonds can be highly tax efficient investments for higher rate taxpayers who wish to invest in equity linked funds.
-They are also very beneficial for the higher rate taxpayer that may require partial access to their investment in the future.
+The taxation of dividend income means that Investment Bonds can be highly tax efficient investments for rate taxpayers who wish to invest in equity linked funds.
+They are also beneficial for the higher rate taxpayer that may require partial access to their investment in the future.
 In this Bulletin we look at the tax efficient qualities of investment bonds, the 5% withdrawal rule and the opportunities that exist to minimise tax on final encashment.

 Facts and analysis